Taipei Metro C321: Modifications

 The original gangway connection were easily prone to damage and were hence replaced by a newer design similar to that on the C341.

 In 2009, some seats were modified from transverse to longitudinal arrangements to increase the capacity of the C321.

 In 2014, the LED train information displays were updated to full-colour LED displays.

+Withdrawal

+As of 2026, Transit Authorities has confirmed “There will be no second refurbishment for them, they will approach a 30-year lifespan and retire instead.”
+Although the C321 did get refurbished with traction system change, Transit Authorities has shifted away from giving them a second refurbishment and receiving life extensions for them, just like the MTA R142/A not receiving new signaling systems and replaced by the R262s around the 2030s because MTA has shifted away from mid-life upgrading the R142/A as of 2026.
+The C321 are expected to be fully retired from service by 2029 since it entered service in 1999 for its 30-year lifespan that transit authorities has planned on.